Online colleges in Alabama are an excellent choice for many students. The state is working hard to keep its students ahead of the curve.

 Alabama Agricultural and Mechanical University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Alabama State University offers online degree programs through several of its academic departments, including the Colleges of Education, Business Administration, Health Sciences, and Liberal Arts and Social Sciences.

 Undergrad degrees include a BS in Marketing and a BS in Psychology.
-Students can earn master’s in fields like elementary education and rehabilitation counseling.
+ASU also offers master’s in fields like elementary education and rehabilitation counseling.
 The school offers doctorates in the fields of educational leadership, microbiology, and physical therapy.